lighthouse-no/cf-buildpack-rust/README.md

 # SAP Cloud Foundry Buildpack for Rust

-This buildpack uses the standard `rust` image and targets the SAP Cloud Foundry environment.
+This buildpack deploys a Rust application to the SAP Cloud Foundry environment.

 ## Usage

-Set the buildpack in your `manifest.yml`:
+In the `manifest.yml` of your application, point to this `buildpack` and allocate sufficient memory for compilation to succeed.

 ```yaml
 ---